tom-and-the-toothfairies/pathways/doc/FEATURES_RELEASE_1.md

 `drug { "drug_name" }`

 Drugs to be administered to patients must be placed in `requires` blocks within the PML document.
-For example
+For example:

 ```
 process foo {